Ossie Ocasio

-Osvaldo "Ossie" Ocasio (born August 12, 1955) is a Puerto Rican former boxer who held the World Cruiserweight Championship from 1982 to 1984.
-He was also a Top Contender and Heavyweight Challenger in 1979.
-He scored notable wins against Former Cruiserweight Champion Dwight Muhammad Qawi as well as beating Top Heavyweight Contender Jimmy Young and Heavyweight Contender Pierre Coetzer, as well as drawing with Future Heavyweight Champion Michael Dokes.
-Nicknamed "Jaws", his peculiar nickname was the result of him accidentally biting another boxer during a sparring session.
+Osvaldo "Ossie" Ocasio (born August 12, 1955) is a Puerto Rican former boxer who held the inaugural WBA cruiserweight title from 1982 to 1984.
+He was also a top heavyweight contender prior to his cruiserweight run.
+He scored notable wins against former cruiserweight champion Dwight Muhammad Qawi and top heavyweight contenders Jimmy Young (twice) and Pierre Coetzer, as well as drawing with future heavyweight champion Michael Dokes.
+Nicknamed "Jaws," his peculiar nickname was the result of him accidentally biting another boxer during a sparring session.

 Heavyweight contender

-Ocasio campaigned in the heavyweight division, turning pro in 1976 and putting together 10 wins before signing with Don King and making a name for himself outpointing King fighter Kevin Isaac.
+Ocasio originally campaigned in the heavyweight division, turning pro in 1976 and putting together ten wins before signing with Don King and making a name for himself outpointing King fighter Kevin Isaac.

-In 1978 on the undercard of the Larry Holmes/Ken Norton title fight Ocasio scored a major upset when he outpointed the highly regarded Jimmy Young, who'd outpointed George Foreman only a while back.
-In a rematch, Ocasio underlined his superiority by again outpointing a this time in-shape Young, in Puerto Rico.
-It was Ocasio's career high in the Heavyweight division.
+In 1978, on the undercard of the Ken Norton vs. Larry Holmes title fight, Ocasio scored a major upset when he outpointed the highly regarded Jimmy Young, who had both outpointed George Foreman and fought Ken Norton to a split decision loss the year prior.
+In a rematch staged in Puerto Rico, Ocasio underlined his superiority by again outpointing a this time in-shape Young.
+It was Ocasio's career high in the heavyweight division.

 This earned him his only world heavyweight title shot, against Larry Holmes in 1979.
-Attempting to become the first Hispanic to win the world Heavyweight championship, Ocasio was badly outclassed and was knocked out in the seventh round.
+Attempting to become the first Hispanic world heavyweight champion, Ocasio was badly outclassed and knocked out in the seventh round.

-In 1980 he fought red hot undefeated prospect Michael Dokes and was unlucky to only get a draw.
-However a rematch saw Ocasio surprisingly knocked out in 1 round.
-The following year he travelled to the UK and made little effort against local prospect John L. Gardner, before collapsing without getting hit in the 6th round.
+In 1980, he fought red-hot undefeated prospect Michael Dokes to a draw.
+However, a rematch saw Ocasio surprisingly knocked out in one round.
+The following year, he traveled to the UK and made little effort against local prospect John L. Gardner, before collapsing without getting hit in the sixth round.